icopy-site/awesome-cn/docs/awesome/awesome-golem.md

 #### Miscellaneous

 - [Gc__ListOffers](https://github.com/krunch3r76/gc__listoffers) - List offers by providers on the Golem Network with a GUI.
-- [Gc__gvmi_hash](https://github.com/krunch3r76/gc__gvmi_hash) - Recalculate the hash of gvmi image file.
-Solves the issue of having lost the hash of a previously uploaded image or if you're unsure if a key corresponds to a specific image.
 - [gvm-vim](https://github.com/canokaue/gvm-vim) - Golemized docker image for compiling the VIM editor.
-- [YaJSapi fork with greeting example](https://github.com/rezahsnz/yajsapi) - Simple Node.js requestor app that greets you.
-It writes some important message to a file and then downloads it for you, the basic eskeleton of a requestor app.
-Look in `examples/greetings`.
 - [Golem Image Sharpening](https://github.com/visualNext/golem) - A tool to sharpen images.
 - [Filterms](https://github.com/krunch3r76/filterms) - Market-strategy for whitelisting or blacklisting as a Golem requestor (yapapi).
 - [golem-bulk-image-handler](https://github.com/figurestudios/golem-bulk-image-handler) - Takes an input image and processes it in many different ways using the Pillow library.